aemaddin/pylearn/README.md

 ## Tasks

 - [ ] Create User Class
-create a new user calss to hold attributes and functions that will help us to deal easily with this model.
+create a new user class to hold attributes and functions that will help us to deal easily with this model.

 ### Add user attributes
 - [ ] first_name